ravindernegi/DreammakerApp/README.md

 # Dream Maker App
 Description :

-The build by Ionic Framework.
+The app is built with Ionic Framework.
 The app is for android only.
 The app using parse.com for backend.

 Tools: